gboulant/todogo/doc/talks/talk01.rst

 .. note:: **Note**: this last command is the only exception to the requierment to not use external programs.
-The pdf output is created here using the cipsfilter program, a very low level program that is installed on every linux system.
+The pdf output is created here using the ``cupsfilter`` program, a low level program which is installed on most linux systems.

 .. raw:: html